 Submit!

-To submit your proposal, please email your completed application to your department chair (or Associate Dean for AA – SoE) for review by Friday, Feb.
+To submit your proposal, please email your completed application (as a doc attachment, NO PDFs)to your department chair (or Associate Dean for AA – SoE) for review by Friday, Feb.
 12, 2021.

 CHAIRS or ASSOCIATE DEAN FOR ACADEMIC AFFAIRS – Initialing certifies you have reviewed and endorse the proposal, the proposal appears complete, aligns with the department’s or School’s (SoE) objectives, and you have no further questions.
-Once you have approved, please forward the proposal (as an attachment) to your dean by Friday, February 19, 2021.
+Once you have approved, please forward the proposal (as a doc attachment, NO PDFs) to your dean by Friday, February 19, 2021.

       I endorse this submission.

 DEANS – Initialing certifies you have reviewed and endorse the proposal, it appears complete, aligns with the department’s or School’s (SoE) objectives, and you have no further questions.
-Once you have approved, please forward the proposal (as an attachment) to dmathew4@naz.edu by Friday, February 26, 2021.
+Once you have approved, please forward the proposal (as a doc attachment, NO PDFs) to dmathew4@naz.edu by Friday, February 26, 2021.

      I endorse this submission.